Education

 LAMINATE FLOORING

-It is basically an outstanding photograph of wood; one may confuse it with real wood unless they put it under the magnifying glass inspection.
+It is an outstanding photograph of wood; one may confuse it with real wood without putting it under the inspection of a magnifying glass.
 Since it is cheap, many people prefer buying it, thinking it is an alternative to wood.
 Furthermore, it is scratch-resistant and works fine in moist environments like bathrooms and basements.
 However, its resin layer makes it slippery and hard to walk on.

 Now that you understand the pros and cons of each type of wooden flooring, you know which fits your preference the most.
-No matter which one you choose, always hire a professional to install such wooden flooring as they have the right technique to go about the whole process.
+Regardless of your choice, always hire a professional to install such wooden flooring, as they have the right technique to go about the whole process.

 Jeffery D. Silvers